Mental health support

-If you have questions or concerns around employment, financial worries or queries or further information on benefits, our IPS employment advisors are here to help during this time.
+If you have questions or concerns around employment, financial worries or queries or further information on benefits, our IPS (individual placement and support) employment advisors are here to help during this time.
 You can contact them today via the Integrated Response Hub number listed above – they are usually available 8am to 6pm daily, or you can arrange a call back outside of these times

 To access mental health support online please visit our IAPT service.
 Here you can complete an online referral form (where you can also request an interpreter if needed) as well as complete programmes online via our SilverCloud portal.
 Please note: both these options allow individuals to interact without using the telephone, and then appointments can be made via text or email.

 Adult mental health